liqing-ustc/NGS/README.md

-# Neural-Grammar-Symbolic Learning with Back-Search (NGS-BS)
+# Neural-Grammar-Symbolic Learning with Back-Search
 Pytorch implementation for Neural-Grammar-Symbolic Learning with Back-Search (NGS-BS) on the Handwritten Formula Recognition task.

 ### Publication